vmstan/vmstan.github.io/_posts/2016-12-07-this-is-a-post-about-my-pants.md

 layout: post
 title: This is a post about my pants
 date: 2016-12-07 19:40
+featured_images: /images/c113a-1l9clcrnvwjtfifi5lw30aw.jpeg
+featured_alt: These pants are my bag, man.
+Wait, no, these pants came in this bag.
 ---

 I have some strict requirements around work pants.
 My wife hates the “I can see your socks while you’re standing up” hipster look, so they have to be full length.
 Honestly it’d be a great look since I’m 6'4" but as a result I’m at a 36" inseam.
 I’m also currently 220lbs, which results in a 36" waist.
 I could probably lose some weight, but it’s not happening today.